bio-raum/FooDMe2/docs/usage.md

 --primer_set amniotes_dobrovolny
 ```

 In this example, both `--reference_base` and the choice of software provisioning are already set in the  configuration `lsh` and don't have to provided as command line argument.
-In addition, in your site-specific configuration, you can set additional site-specific parameters, such as your local resource manager, node configuration (CPU, RAM, wall time), desired cache directory for the configured package/container software etc.
+In addition, in your site-specific configuration, you can set additional site-specific parameters, such as your local resource manager, node configuration (CPU, RAM, wall time), desired cache directory for the configured package/container software etc. It is highly recommended to [set up](installation.md) such a config file.

 ### Removing temporary data